ethanrutt/chadtop/README.md

 - gigachad art

 ## TODO
-- optimize using sysinfo package i.e. only refresh what we need. constants can be refreshed once on startup
 - responsive chadtop art and main layout
 - responsive popups
 - meme and beautify ui with more colors and borders